Folsom State Prison: Escape attempts

-1920 Prison train attempt
+1920 prison train attempt

 In 1920, three convicts hijacked a prison train that was used to move materials and smashed it through a prison gate to escape.

+1927 Thanksgiving Day attempt

+On Thanksgiving Day, November 24, 1927, an attempted prison break resulted in a violent altercation, killing fourteen including unarmed prison guard Ray Tyree Singleton and inmate George Baker.
+Six men were convicted of murdering Singleton, but all received life sentences after the jury recommended mercy for all of them.
+Prosecutors then tried them for murdering Baker, after which they were all sentenced to death.
+Five of them were hanged in January 1930.
+In 1931, Governor James Rolph commuted the sentence of the last convict, Albert M. Stewart, to life in prison.
+Baker is buried in the Folsom Prison Cemetery.

-1932 Dummy used in escape
+1932 dummy used in escape

-On June 16, Dwight E. Abbott, 24, a Los Angeles robber, escaped from Folsom by making a lifelike dummy.
+On June 16, Dwight E. Abbott, a Los Angeles robber, escaped from Folsom by making a lifelike dummy.
 The dummy was cleverly made to look real enough with Abbott's own hair, that of his cellmate, and a plaster of Paris face, to fool the guards until late the next day.
 This, according to the Warden, was seen in his bed and deceived the guards until general lock-up.

-1932 Diving suit attempt
+1932 diving suit attempt

 An inmate, Carl Reese, tried to escape in 1932 using a diving suit fashioned from a football bladder, a goggle lens, and other scrounged materials.
 According to Floyd Davis, a prison guard of 13 years who continued to volunteer at the museum after his retirement, the inmate made only one mistake: he did not make his breathing tube long enough and ended up drowning in the power-house-mill pond.
 Guards had to drain the pond to recover the inmate's body.

 September 19, 1937

 Approximately 40 inmates had been waiting to talk to Warden Clarence Larkin concerning upcoming parole hearings when seven of the inmates suddenly attacked him.
 As they took him into the yard, other guards started firing.
 In the commotion that followed, Officer Harry Martin and Warden Larkin were both stabbed to death.
 Officer Martin died at the scene, and Warden Larkin died of his wounds five days later.

-The inmates involved in the attack were said to have attacked the Warden and the officer with shanks (prison-made knives).
-Also, a prison-made wooden semiautomatic pistol was found; it was carved and meant for use in the attack.
+The inmates involved in the attack were said to have attacked the Warden and the officer with shivs (prison-made knives).
+Also, a prison-made wooden imitation semiautomatic pistol was found; it was carved and meant for use in the attack.

 One of the seven inmates who attempted to escape was wanted for the murder of Officer James Hill, of the Marlow, Oklahoma Police Department, on April 20, 1931.

 Two of the escaping inmates were fatally shot during the incident.
 The remaining five were all sentenced to death and eventually executed in late 1938.
 Two suspects, including the one who had murdered Officer Hill, were executed in the gas chamber on December 2.
 Two others were executed on December 9, and the leader of the group was executed on December 16.